GoogleChrome/developer.chrome.com/site/en/docs/web-platform/navigation-api/index.md

 The short version is it basically provides an object that fires an event when you should stop your work.
 Notably, you can pass an `AbortSignal` to any calls you make to `fetch()`, which will cancel in-flight network requests if the navigation is preempted.
-This will both save the user's bandwidth, and reject the `Promise` returned by `fetch()`, preventing any following code from e.g., updating the DOM to show a now invalid page navigation.
+This will both save the user's bandwidth, and reject the `Promise` returned by `fetch()`, preventing any following code from actions such as updating the DOM to show a now invalid page navigation.

 Here's the previous example, but with `getArticleContent` inlined, showing how the `AbortSignal` can be used with `fetch()`: